noorjax/junit6-for-anylogic/README.md

 This will execute all tests inside MainTest.
 You can also do AnyLogicJUnitLauncher.doTest(MainTest.class,parallelRuns);
-where parallelRuns is an integer to allow you to decide how many parallel runs are allowed, but you will need to use the @Execution(ExecutionMode.CONCURRENT) annotation along with this. (a tutorial on this soon)
+where parallelRuns is an integer to allow you to decide how many parallel runs are allowed, but you will need to use the @Execution(ExecutionMode.CONCURRENT) annotation along with this.

 Note:
 Technically you can call doTest anywhere, but placing it inside the RunAllTests experiment is the recommended approach.